 ~ You’ll be amazed!
-This easy applesauce uses only a tiny amount of added sugar!
+This easy homemade applesauce uses only a tiny amount of added sugar!
 Super-nutritious dates stealthily add plenty of rich sweetness, and also pair perfectly with the cinnamon and vanilla to create loads of delicious fall flavor! ~

 This Recipe Is: • Freezable • Make Ahead • Vegan (and Vegetarian) • Gluten Free •